The Maine solar system model: an out-of-this-world adventure

 I

 Your journey begins at the planet Pluto in Houlton.
-You can take some time to explore the town's historic downtown and fuel up for your adventure through the galaxy with delicious breakfast pastries, soups, and sandwiches from Sadie's Bakery.
+This first planet model is the only one that is inside and you will find it at the Houlton Visitor Information Center at the North Street Shopping Plaza.
+You should take some time to explore the shops and monuments in Houlton's Historic Market Square and fuel up for your adventure through the galaxy with delicious breakfast pastries, soups, and sandwiches from Sadie's Bakery.
+Save these sandwhiches for a picnic lunch at one of the planet parks on your journey.

-From there, follow Route 1 north through the communities of Littleton and Mars Hill, stopping along the way to explore the many pullouts and three-dimensional models of planets such as Neptune and Uranus.
+From there, follow US Route 1 north through the communities of Bridgewater and Westfield, stopping along the way to explore the many pullouts and three-dimensional models of planets such as Neptune and Uranus.

 As you make your way from Mars Hill to Presque Isle, you'll have the opportunity to visit Saturn, Jupiter, Mars, Earth, Venus, and Mercury.
+Each planet features its own pocket park complete with benches, informational panels, and great back drops for the perfect selfie!
 Take your time exploring each of the pullouts and models, and be sure to make one final stop at the University of Maine at Presque Isle to see the model of the sun.
+The sun is the newest addition to the solar system and stands 23' tall.
+The three-dimensional sun model as the newest addition to its Maine Solar System Model, and was first unveiled on April 8, 2024 on the same day as the Great North American Total Solar Eclipse.

-After a day of exploring the wonders of our solar system, be sure to check out Ferris BBQ in Presque Isle for dinner.
+After a day of exploring the wonders of our solar system and traveling north from Houlton, be sure to check out Ferris BBQ in Presque Isle for dinner.
 Try their BBQ Pulled Pork Poutine or Smoked Wings for a delicious meal that will satisfy any appetite.
+Poutine is a staple on the menus here and often something visitors love to seek out on their dining adventures here.

 A Night Under the Stars